 There was no department of education or health; things were run on more of a case-by-case, or emperor-by-emperor basis.
 Programmes were carried out on sporadic initiatives and the vast majority of the empire was agrarian, with some specialized hubs of industry dotted about.

 It did however have to raise taxes for its defense and this came at a colossal cost to the imperial coffers.
 For example, it is estimated that the pay needed for the whole army in 150 AD would constitute 60-80% of the imperial budget, leaving little room for periods of disaster or invasion.

 Whilst soldier pay was initially contained, it was recurrently increased as time went by (partly because of increasing inflation).
 Emperors would also tend to pay donatives to the army when becoming emperor – a very costly affair if an emperor only lasted a short amount of time (as was the case from the Third Century Crisis onwards).

 This was therefore a ticking time bomb, which ensured that any massive shock to the Roman system – like endless hordes of barbarian invaders – would be increasingly difficult to deal with, until, they couldn’t be dealt with at all.
 Indeed, the Roman state likely ran out of money on a number of occasions throughout the 5th century AD.

 Traditionally, the end of the Western Roman empire is supposed to have heralded the end of civilization itself.
 This image was molded by contemporaries who depicted the cataclysmic and apocalyptic series of events that surrounded the deposition of the last emperor.
-It was then compounded by later writers, especially during the renaissance and enlightenment, when the collapse of Rome was seen as a massive step backwards in art and culture.
+It was then compounded by later writers, especially during the Renaissance and Enlightenment, when the collapse of Rome was seen as a massive step backward in art and culture.

 Revisionism in the Idea of “Late Antiquity”